vidyamantra/moodle-theme_eduhub/README.txt

 About Eduhub
 --------------------
-Eduhub is a free theme for Moodle 3.0
+Eduhub is a free theme for moodle 3.1

 Theme installation
 ---------------------